MG sports cars (since 1945): books - history (2/2)

-A book on MG cars?
-Explore here illustrated books on the history, types and construction of MG cars since 1945.
+A book on MG sports cars?
+Explore here illustrated books on the history and models of MG sports cars since 1945 (2/2).

 Brooklands Portfolio book about the MG models from the years 1949-1961.
 Describes the MG M, 18/80, 18/100, Miles Spl, K3 Magnette, TC, TD, TF, Supercharged, 1500, MGA, Coupé, Judson, Twin Cam, 1600 and Mk II.